Back to Blog

 Final Take: Real Performance, Accessible Price

 The under-$100 golf shoe market is genuinely competitive in 2026.
-You don’t have to settle for a discount pair that falls apart in 6 months — the PUMA Ignite NXT Pro and Adidas ZG23 Vent are real performance shoes at accessible prices.
+You don’t have to settle for a discount pair that falls apart in 6 months — the PUMA Ignite NXT Pro is a real performance shoe at an accessible price.

 Gear up at GreenBox Golf